Devanshi-123/Some_Amazing_Games_Using_DataStructure/README.md

 #### Rules :
 ##### 1. For now you can view the game in mobile phones as well but can play it on  laptop only using keyboard keys
 ##### 2.As soon as you will click on the wheel the wheel will start spinning
-##### 3.After some time randomly the wheel will stop and it will display what you have won
+##### 3.After some time randomly the wheel will stop and it will display what you have won :partying_face:

 #### Wish to play the game :smile: Here you go :point_right: [Let's Spin The Wheel](https://classicsnakegame.netlify.app/)